 Puerto Rico is not only one of the most famous, but also one of the best strategic board games of the past few decades.
 Period.
 You can't shake that.
 The intelligent concept creates tension at the home game table, stimulates thought, and demands a lot from players on the way to victory.
 Many details are linked - sometimes more, sometimes less - and are so interwoven that you have to consider a multitude of factors with every decision in order to optimize your production and trading processes.

-And all of this happens with the almost complete waiver of elements of happiness.
-The fact that sometimes you are simply “out of luck” because your competitors make unpleasant decisions is not a coincidence, but part of the mutual condition of actions.
-Time and again, Puerto Rico is forced to adjust its planning.
-You can and must think into the future, take care of moves that are far away - but you can hardly calculate anything.
+And all this happens with the almost complete renunciation of elements of luck.
+The fact that sometimes you just "have no luck" because the competitors make unwelcome decisions is no coincidence, but part of the mutual condition of actions.
+Puerto Rico is forced to adjust its plans again and again.
+You can and must think into the future, worry about moves that are far away - but you can hardly calculate anything.
 The dynamic process unfolds a great attraction.
-This has a positive effect on the replayability of Puerto Rico.
+This affects the replay value of Puerto Rico, and in a positive way.

 With the new edition, Puerto Rico is making its third attempt to remind experienced players as an alternative.
 Nowadays that is more than necessary: in the oversupply of board games, many a classic get lost.
 It therefore needs the modern versions of old games, which are then ideally made like the 2020 version that Ravensburger / Alea launched on the market for the celebrated classic of the modern age.